Cellular Frequency Bands

 Cellular Frequencies by Carrier

 U.S. carriers offer cellular service on the following bands within the United States.
-Not all bands are available in all areas; some bands have limited deployment in urban areas or certain test markets.
+Not all bands are available in all areas; some bands—especially high-frequency C-band and mmWave bands—have limited deployment in urban areas or certain test markets and can only be used by specific phones.

-* Band 14 is reserved for first responder emergency services.
-Only the Cel‑Fi GO RED amplifies this band.
+² Band 14 is reserved for first responder emergency services.
+The Cel‑Fi GO RED and Uniden UM50 FN amplify this band.